Hair Loss in Men

 If you have a strong family history of male hair loss, your risk of developing the condition is higher.
 However, there is no clear indication whether your hair loss will start at the same time as your relatives, progress at a rate similar to your family member or progress to a stage that your father or grandfather is at.
 There is currently no direct gene therapy to treat male hair loss.

-Do I Have Androgenetic Alopecia / Male Pattern Hair Loss?
+Do I Have Male Pattern Hair Loss or Androgenetic Alopecia?

 Androgenetic alopecia can start as early as the late teens.